- Arkansas law does not require schools to teach sex ed.

 - School-based health clinics may also prescribe and distribute contraceptives with written parental consent; however, no state funds may be used to purchase condoms or contraceptives.

 - Arkansas maintains curriculum standards for physical and health education addressing STDs and HIV beginning in grade five.
-The curriculum standards stress the importance of abstinence, as well as the possible physical, emotional, and social consequences of sexual activity.
+The standards stress the importance of abstinence, as well as the possible physical, emotional, and social consequences of sexual activity.

 Some Sex Ed Advocates Within the State